oicr-ibc/heliotrope/README.md

 *  Entrez -- used as a source for gene descriptions
 *  Sanger Cancer Gene Census -- cancer-specific gene-level annotation

+Note that COSMIC and the Sanger Cancer Gene Census now requires authentication to access the data, and the previous automated download processes no longer work.
+Instead, COSMIC and Sanger Cancer Gene Census files need to be downloaded manually.
+This part of the knowledge base construction is a work in progress.

 Security
 --------

 Heliotrope uses separate databases for the tracking system (which may contain confidential patient-level information) and for the knowledge base (which is derived entirely from public sources and curation).

 Authentication is based on LDAP.